 • Practical course/Conference/Biohackathon Registration Deadline: 1st April 2026

-• Selected Participant will be notified by: 7th April 2026
+• Selected participants will be notified by: 7th April 2026

 • Practical course / Workshop: 11th-12th May 2026